7 Exercises To Lose Your Love Handles

 Of all the areas of your body to firm up, love handles — those fatty bulges on either side of your waist — may be some of the hardest to coax into shape.
-Traditional moves like crunches or sit-ups won’t do the trick, since they predominantly work your rectus and transverse abdominis, while what you need to focus on are your obliques.
+Traditional exercises like crunches or sit-ups won’t do the trick, since they predominantly work your rectus and transverse abdominis, while what you need to focus on are your obliques.
 Plus, love handles are as much about excess flab as they are untoned muscle, meaning if you want to clean them up, you’re going to have to start with your diet.

 As you undoubtedly know by now, you can’t spot-reduce fat on your body.
 In other words, skipping seconds and avoiding sugary desserts isn’t going to make love handles magically melt away from your waist.
 It will, however, help slim the whole of you down, and as your body becomes smaller, so will your side pouches.